tensorush/tensorush.github.io/assets/index.md

 ## Hey! :wave:

-> Betcha expected to see some badass blog here.
+> Betcha expected some badass blog here.
 But you see, I don't really blog.
 Yet?.. :crossed_fingers:

 ## :shamrock: Bio